 - Due to the absence of flux covering, chances of faster cooling rates exists which may affect badly

-- Shielding of molten weld pool is quite difficult during windy and drafty environments.
+- Shielding of the molten weld pool is quite difficult during windy and drafty environments.
 High chances of porosity in the weld metal during windy environments.